CentML/DeepView.Predict/analyzer/README.md

-Habitat
+DeepView.Profile
 =======
-This directory contains the Python source code for Habitat—a tool that predicts the execution time of DNN operations across different GPUs.
+This directory contains the Python source code for DeepView.Profile - a tool that predicts the execution time of DNN operations across different GPUs.